-This year, across the range of modified subjects, a variety of checklists was used as secondary evidence of student learning.
-In the case of students who have a higher level of needs, a number of schools used checklists to cover particular aspects of assessment tasks and annotated photographic evidence to demonstrate student participation in the tasks.
+A variety of checklists was used as secondary evidence of student learning.
+A number of schools used checklists to cover particular aspects of assessment tasks and annotated photographic evidence to demonstrate student participation in the tasks.
 Some evidence showed explicit checklists, annotated and signed off by a teacher, in relation to a variety of tasks.
 This evidence was augmented by compiling photographic evidence showing the student completing different elements of the task.
-The use of checklists as a part of evidence collection, if annotated correctly, is an excellent method of evidence collation for a multifaceted task.
+The use of checklists as a part of evidence collection, if annotated correctly, is a useful method of evidence collation for a multifaceted task.